CB4u—Intro to U.S. Customs Brokerage, Part 4: Documentation and Admissibility; Product Compliance and Marking Requirements

 - Cheese, Milk, and Dairy Products Document and Information Requirements

-- Document and Information Requirements for Plant, Plant Products and Soil
+- Document and Information Required for Plant, Plant Products and Soil

 Continuing our review of document and information requirements of imported products, we will cover the special requirements for food, drugs, cosmetics and medical devices.
 This will include reporting requirements, biological materials, vectors, drugs, and narcotics.